Wadai Sultanate: Decline

-Europeans under the German Gustav Nachtigal first explored the area in 1873.
-It would eventually lose its independence from the French in 1904.
-However, fighting against the French still continued until 1908 when Sultan Doud Murra proclaimed jihad against the French.
-However, by 1912 the French managed to pacify the region and abolished the sultanate.
+In 1898, Ali Dinar re-established the Darfur Sultanate at the same time as Sultan Yusuf's death, allowing him to interfere in the succession dispute.
+Darfur's candidate, Ahmad al-Ghazali, was coronated.
+Al-Ghazali was assassinated and replaced by the Senussi's candidate, Muhammad Salih (Yusuf's son), known as "Dud Murra" ("the lion of Murra").
+He repaid the Senussi by allowing their merchants to trade freely.
+Rabih az-Zubayr conducted raids into Wadai.
+In 1906, the French initiated aggressive hostilities against Wadai, proposing Adam Asil as their puppet candidate.
+France invaded, and in 1909 they took Abéché.
+Dud Murra escaped to Kapka under the Senussi and Asil was made sultan.
+The French went on to conquer Wadai's vassals.
+Dud Murra continued to fight the French until his final defeat in 1910.

+Colonial period and post-independence

 The Wadai Sultanate was reconstituted under French suzerainty in 1935, with Muhammad Urada ibn Ibrahim becoming Kolak, or sultan.
-The sultanate continues under the suzerainty of the Republic of Chad and its current Kolak since 1977 is Ibrahim ibn Muhammad Urada.

 It became a part of the independent Republic of Chad on the day of the country's independence in 1960.
-The Ouaddaï Region of modern Chad covers part of the area of the old kingdom.
-Its major town is Abéché.
+The sultanate continues to exist as a non-sovereign monarchy in Chad and its current Kolak since 2019 is Cherif Abdelhadi Mahdi.
+Unrelated to his predecessor who had been suspended, Mahdi was appointed by the Chadian government, which many viewed as interference in tradition.
+In January 2022 the government suspended the sultan's powers, igniting protests, however they were regranted in April 2023.

 Military

 Under Abd al-Karim Sabun in the early 19th century, Wadai forces were equipped with chain mail and firearms.
 In the 1840s–50s, Wadai possessed 300 guns.
 The figure went upwards to 4000 flintlock muskets by the 1870s.
 Sultan Ali (1858–1874) hired Turkish and Egyptian mechanics to cast 12 bronze and small caliber cannons.
 These cannons lacked carriages and Gustav Nachtigal concluded in the 19th century that they were ineffective.

 Wadai could deploy about 5–6000 cavalry of which a third of the cavalry men wore quilted armor whiles several more wore steel armor.
 Infantry could amount up to 56–60,000.
 The army was divided into two wings and a centre with the Sultan located behind the centre.
 The Sultan was protected by shield bearers who bore iron shields as well as "the troop of path makers" who cleared way for the Sultan's mobility through the bush.
 There existed the korayat who were mostly armed with lances.
-The aqid stood at the of the centre with royal slaves armed with muskets.
+The aqid stood at the centre with royal slaves armed with muskets.
 Evidence exists for the use of explosives in warfare such as the siege of Massenya in 1870.
 Under directions from a man of Bornu, the army of Sultan Ali (1858–1874) buried a copper-coated basket full of gunpowder near the walls of Massenya.
 The basket was connected to the Wadai camp by gunpowder wrapped in cloth and further covered with dirt.
 The cloth was lit from its end leading to an explosion of the mine and the breach of Massenya's walls.